Pramochi/Women-in-tech-data-analysis/README.md

 ---

 ## **License**
-This project is licensed under the **MIT License**.
+This project is licensed under the **Apache License**.
 Feel free to use, modify, and distribute this project, but please give appropriate credit to the original author.

 ---